mamunm/metal-ligand-builder/README.md

 uv run pytest -v
 ```

-## Development Status

-This package provides a complete workflow for metal-ligand binding analysis, from structure generation through ORCA input preparation.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.